 What is Camp Kesem?

 Camp Kesem is a national non-profit organization that provides a free week of summer camp to kids with a parent who has, or has had, cancer.
-We are in 54 colleges and universityesacross the country.
-Luckily, we have a chapter at the Florida State University.
+Camp Kesem FSU is one of 54 chapters countrywide!
 Camp Kesem is entirely run by students at FSU; the students raise money, recruit the campers, and work tirelessly all year long to make our camp a reality.

 Who can go to Camp Kesem?